Food and Nutrition Management (Part-time studies)School of Hospitality and Tourism Diploma

 Put Nutrition on the Menu

-Your practical training in nutrition includes nutritional assessment, patient counselling, menu planning and writing specialized diets as part of overall health treatment plans.
+Your practical training in nutrition includes nutritional assessment, menu planning and writing specialized diets as part of overall health treatment plans.

 Get Real-World Experience